BrodeyH/Message-encryptor/README.md

 # Message-encryptor-and-decryptor
 This is a personal project that encrypts and decrypts messages.

-### Usage ###
+### why ###
-I made this message encoder to stop Hackers and others from understanding your messages so your private messages stay private.
+I made this message encoder to stop Hackers and others from understanding your messages so your private messages stay private even though there are messaging apps that automatically encrypts and decrypts your messages they still be hack so it dosen't hurt to have another layer of security.